 The values assigned to the key assumptions represent management's assessment of future trends in the industry and are based on both external sources and internal sources.

-The management believes that any reasonably possible changes in the key assumptions on which recoverable amount are based would not cause the carrying values to exceed the recoverable amount of the CGU.
+The management believes that any reasonably possible change in the key assumptions on which recoverable amount is based would not cause the aggregate carrying value to exceed the recoverable amount of the CGU.